iMinichrispy/GT-Buses/README.md

 - Incorporate notifications (and displaying messages/warning included with stops from API)
 - Add ability to search for buildings
 - Space stops that are close together farther apart
-- Prevent angle of bus annotation from changing as view rotates (Currently rotation is prevented altogether)
-- Properly center uisegmentedcontrol (Off by 2 pixels on iOS 7)
 - (BUG) When bus annotation center coordinate is being animated and map view window is changed (pan, pinch), bus animation gets thrown off
 - [mapview removeAllAnnotations] removes all annotations, including user location annotation (Not noticeable)
 - Add list view for viewing buses as a list
 - (BUG) Sometimes, some buses flash visible after switching to different route
 - (BUG) Regions not how they should be on iOS 6 and below
 - (BUG) Closing mail composer changes status bar style on iOS 6 and below
 - Ability to tun off/on certain routes
 - Add a Call Stingerette button: 404-385-7433
 - Add ability to set a timer to be notified when a bus arrives